 Smart meters and rented property: Can I get a smart meter if I rent?

-A smart meter could help you identify places where you're wasting energy or where you can cut back.
+A smart meter could help you to use energy more efficiently while still staying warm and comfortable.
+You might also identify places where you're wasting energy.

-Having a smart meter could help you access schemes and tariffs that reward you for changing how and when you use energy (like National Grid Energy System Operator’s Demand Flexibility Service).
+Having a smart meter could help you access schemes and tariffs that reward you for changing how and when you use energy (like the National Grid Energy System Operator’s Demand Flexibility Service)

 See how Nicola behaviour around energy use has changed since getting a smart meter for her rented property.